Vogue (dance): History

 This style of dance arose from African American Harlem ballroom cultures, as danced by African-American and participating Latino gay men and transfeminine individuals, from the early 1960s through the 1980s.
 The Harlem Renaissance shaped a distinctly African American and Latino LGBTQ culture in Harlem from 1920 to 1935, which included advancement in literature, arts and music and attempted to demonstrate that aspects of identity like race, gender and sexuality can be fluid and intersecting.

-The Balls that began during this time eventually shifted from elaborate pageantry to vogue dance battles.
+The balls that began during this time eventually shifted from elaborate pageantry to vogue dance battles.
 The dance battles consisted of dance learned during prison years.
-Inspired by the style of Ancient Egyptian Hieroglyphs and the famous images of models in Vogue magazine, voguing is characterized by striking a series of poses as if one is modeling for a photo shoot.
+Inspired by the style of ancient Egyptian hieroglyphs and the famous images of models in Vogue magazine, voguing is characterized by striking a series of poses as if one is modeling for a photo shoot.
 Arm and leg movements are angular, linear, rigid, and move swiftly from one static position to another.

-Dance competitions often involved throwing "shade," or subtle insults directed at one another in order to impress the judges and the audience.
-The competition style was originally called "presentation" and later "performance."
+Dance competitions often involved throwing "shade", or subtle insults directed at one another in order to impress the judges and the audience.
+The competition style was originally called "presentation" and later "performance".
 Over the years, the dance evolved into the more intricate and acrobatic form that is now called "vogue".

 Vogue dance presents gender as a performance.
 Drag queens pretend to apply makeup ("beat face"), style hair and don extravagant clothing through the dance moves.
-Depending on the competition category, participants may perform the traditional behaviors of their biological sex to demonstrate "realness," or passing as straight.
-Although there are varying gender and sexuality classifications and categories, each fits into either Female Figure (FF) or Male Figure (MF).
-Female Figure includes trans women, cisgender women and drag queens, while Male Figure includes butch queens, butch women and transgender men.
+Depending on the competition category, participants may perform the traditional behaviors of their assigned gender to demonstrate "realness", or passing as straight.
+Although there are varying gender and sexuality classifications and categories, each fits into either female figure (FF) or male figure (MF).
+Female figure includes trans women, cisgender women and drag queens, while male figure includes butch queens, butch women and transgender men.
 No matter the category, performances and competitions are camp, which embodies the spirit of extravagance and is exaggerated and artificial.

 The precise origins of voguing are disputed.
 Although many cite the story in which Paris Dupree takes out a Vogue magazine and mimics the poses to the beat of the music (and other queens subsequently followed), there are other accounts that note voguing may have originated from black gay prison inmates at Rikers Island, performed for the attention of other men as well as throwing shade.
 Voguing is continually being developed further as an established dance form that is practiced in the Black and Latino gay ballroom scene, and clubs in major cities throughout the United States, centered in New York City.

 Styles

-There are currently three distinct styles of vogue: Old Way (pre-1990); New Way (post-1990); and Vogue Fem (circa 1995).
+There are currently three distinct styles of vogue: old way (pre-1990); new way (post-1990); and vogue fem (circa 1995).